williamzhong1/tradingBot/README.md

 This project depends on the `requests` module which can be installed with `pip` or `conda`

-This project also requires an API key.
+This project also requires an API key which is set an environment variable APIKEY.
+Alternatively you may open the `trader.py` and set the variable in `11` which currently reads `self.apiKey = str(key)` to your API key.

+You can obtain an API key from: https://www.alphavantage.co/